Ehab Amin

 Ehab Mohamed Mohamed Amin Saleh (born August 1, 1995) is an Egyptian professional basketball player for Al Ahly.
 He played college basketball for the Oregon Ducks.
 He spent his first three college seasons at Texas A&M–Corpus Christi, leading the NCAA Division I in steals and earning first-team All-Southland Conference accolades as a junior.

 Amin has played for the Egypt national basketball team at both the youth and senior levels, including the under-16 team to a gold medal at the 2011 FIBA Africa Under-16 Championship.
-Amin received national attention when he flopped in a Sweet Sixteen game, leading a CBS reporter to call Amin "the worst of 2019 NCAA tournament."
+Amin received national attention in the United States when he flopped in a Sweet Sixteen game, leading a CBS reporter to call Amin "the worst of 2019 NCAA tournament."

+He began his professional career with Al Ahly in Egypt as the best paid player in national basketball history.
+With Al Ahly, he won the BAL championship in 2023, three Egyptian Premier League titles and one Arab Club Competitions title.
+He was among Al Ahly squad that participated in FIBA InterContinental Cup 2023 in Singapore.

 Early life and career

 Amin was born in Alexandria, Egypt to Mohamed and Magda Amin.
 He has two brothers, named Hesham and Sherif.
 In his childhood, Amin played soccer, basketball, and swimming.
 Despite the popularity of soccer in his home country, he was primarily drawn to basketball, which he started at age 6, due to its faster pace.
 He played for Alexandria Sporting Club for 11 years, joining the senior team at age 18.
 He helped Sporting win the Egyptian Basketball Super League and Egypt Basketball Cup titles in the 2012–13 season.
 In addition, he attended Riada American School in Alexandria.

 Before the 2013–14 school year, Amin moved to the United States to attend St. John's Northwestern Military Academy, a private school in Delafield, Wisconsin but was sidelined for the entire season after breaking his back.
 Despite the injury, he was offered a scholarship to play college basketball for Texas A&M–Corpus Christi under head coach Willis Wilson.
 He eventually committed to the team and enrolled at the school on June 1, 2014.